zvoanhkietz/socket_api/README.md

 </script>
 ```

-## Client using API push a notification
+## Client using the http request to push a notification
-For example: I'm using jQuery
+For example I'm using jquery
 ```js
 var token = "eyJhbGciO...";
 // specify user to notify